deathworlders/online/content/book/deathworlders/chapter-22-warhorse/pt1-first-year.md

 “Hope.
 That’s right.”
 Ava nodded.
 “She *was* gonna come back to Folctha after the birth but the medical advice was it’s probably not good for a kid to live in low gravity until at least their second growth spurt which is, what?
 Ten or eleven years?
-And even then... ”
+And even then...”

 “Right.”
 Adam nodded.